Ninarehm/Robust-Agents/README.md

 Note: To run the experiments, you will need Perspective API's key credientials.
 Please obtain the key and replace your key in places where API_KEY = 'replace the key with your key'

+For questions please reach out to ninarehm at usc dot edu